Dr. Wolfgang Engshuber, Chair

 Ms. Mathur is a principal financial analyst for Bay Area Rapid Transit District.
 In that capacity, she finances multi-billion dollar infrastructure projects, including BART’s US$ 1.5 billion earthquake retrofit program.
 Ms. Mathur has a Master’s degree in Business Administration from the Haas School of Business, University of California, Berkeley, and a Bachelor’s degree in economics and literature from Connecticut College.

-Priya is a member of the Governance committee.
+Priya is a member of the Governance and ethics committee.

-John Oliphant, Principal Executive Officer, Government Employees Pension Fund of South Africa
+John Oliphant, Principal Executive Officer, Head: Actuarial and Investments, Government Employees Pension Fund of South Africa

 John is currently the Head of Investments and Actuarial of the Government Employees Pension Fund – the largest Pension Fund in Africa, and is the main driver behind the investment strategies of the fund.
 John has been the key driver behind GEPF’s responsible investment policies and the setting up of the PRI South African Network.
 John is also member of the following committees and councils: Investment Committee of the GEPF, Investment Committee of the Pan African Infrastructure Development Fund (“PAIDF”), Advisory Council of the Southern Africa Pension Fund Investment Forum (“SAPFIF”) and Johannesburg Stock Exchange SRI Index Advisory Committee.